kunfa/mixedBayes/README.md

 coverage](https://codecov.io/gh/kunfa/mixedBayes/branch/master/graph/badge.svg)](https://codecov.io/gh/kunfa/mixedBayes?branch=master)
 <!-- badges: end -->

-Gene-environment (G×E) interactions have important implications to elucidate the etiology of complex diseases beyond the main genetic and environmental effects.
-Outliers and data contamination in disease phenotypes of G×E studies have been commonly encountered, leading to the development of a broad spectrum of robust penalization methods.
-Nevertheless, within the Bayesian framework, the issue has not been taken care of in existing studies.
-We develop a robust Bayesian variable selection method for G×E interaction studies.
-The proposed Bayesian method can effectively accommodate heavy–tailed errors and outliers in the response variable while conducting variable selection by accounting for structural sparsity.
-In particular, the spike–and–slab priors have been imposed on both individual and group levels to identify important main and interaction effects.
+In longitudinal studies, the same subjects are measured repeatedly over time, leading to correlations among the repeated measurements.
+Properly accounting for the intra-cluster correlations in the presence of data heterogeneity and long tailed distributions of the disease phenotype is challenging, especially in the context of high dimensional regressions.
+Here, we aim at developing novel Bayesian regularized quantile mixed effect models to tackle these challenges.
+We have proposed a Bayesian variable selection in the mixed effect models for longitudinal genomics studies.
+To dissect important gene - environment interactions, our model can simultaneously identify important main and interaction effects on the individual and group level, which have been facilitated by imposing the spike- and -slab priors through Laplacian shrinkage in the Bayesian quantile hierarchical models.
+The within - subject dependence among data can be accommodated by incorporating the random effects.
 An efficient Gibbs sampler has been developed to facilitate fast computation.
-The Markov chain Monte Carlo algorithms of the proposed and alternative methods are efficiently implemented in C++.
+The Markov chain Monte Carlo algorithms of the proposed and alternative methods are efficiently implemented in 'C++'.
+The development of this software package and the associated statistical methods have been partially supported by an Innovative Research Award from Johnson Cancer Research Center, Kansas State University.

 ## How to install